 They also did numerous customization towards tweaking their platform so it can work swiftly and efficiently with other services such as Cloudflare, APC, Memcache, etc.

-As researched shown, performance matters.
-Especially page loading speed where people expect your site to load under 3 seconds as the new norm nowadays.
+As research has shown, performance matters.
+Especially page loading speed where people expect your site to load in under 3 seconds as the new norm nowadays.